Blake Andrews: Can you tell me a bit about your journey? Where are you from? What were your early artistic influences?

 It’s similar to my method.
 My problem is that since everything is a potential photo op, I sometimes have difficulty separating life from photography.
 Maybe it’s not always healthy living each moment with a squinted eye, sizing up scenes.
 I dunno, what do you think?

 I think that’s true.
-There are some people in my life (my parents, for example) who really don’t like been photographed, so I take a break when I’m with them.
+There are some people in my life (my parents, for example) who really don’t like being photographed, so I take a break when I’m with them.
 Also I restrain myself when I’m with newish (non-photographer) people.
 This way I can have a break!
 But I know what you mean, and I do often think that I’m looking rather than participating but the desire to photograph has led me to many interesting situations and people.
 So maybe it’s not too unhealthy.

 Your parents don’t want to be photographed?
 Bummer.
 What do they think of your photographs?
 Or about photography generally?